jonas-beaumont/http-status/README.md

 ## Getting started

 The client requires a `config.yaml` file in the `app` dir.
-The file is a list of sites you wish to monitor.
+The file contains a list of sites you wish to monitor and the region HTTP-STATUS is deployed to.

 | Key            | Description                          | Required | Example                      |
 |----------------|--------------------------------------|----------|------------------------------|